NicolasDuponchel/TeachingAndroid/ChuckNorrisJokes/README.md

 #### 2. RecyclerView instantiation
 A `RecyclerView` is an optimized and flexible view for providing a limited window into a large data set.
+For more info about how to implement a `RecyclerView`, have a deap read at [this android guide][RecyclerViewAndroidGuide].

 * Add `androidx.recyclerview:recyclerview` to your dependencies in module file `build.gradle (app)` to import `RecyclerView` package.